Blog

 Potential Causes and Mechanisms Driving BPH

-Aging, immune function, and hormonal imbalances, particularly low testosterone levels, are currently the main suspects that potentially cause BPH.[2]
+Aging, immune function, and hormonal imbalances are currently the main suspects that potentially cause BPH.
 These are further elaborated below:

 Aging is often acknowledged as the primary cause of BPH in susceptible men.
 Senescence at the cellular level gives rise to hormonal decline and subsequent metabolic changes that affect the function of all cells.
-This can contribute to reduced immune function, higher infection risk, increased inflammation, vascular calcification, and faulty repair mechanisms, which encourage BPH progression.
+This can contribute to reduced immune function, increased infection risk, increased inflammation, vascular calcification, and faulty repair mechanisms, all of which may encourage BPH progression.

 Below are some of the most well-known hormonal imbalances seen to contribute to BPH:

 • Immune System Regulation.
 The immune system contributes to excessive growth and impaired repair mechanisms in BPH through continuous inflammation.
-Hormonal reductions and age-related immune changes promote lower immune function, which can give rise to chronic UTIs that invade the prostate of men with BPH.
-Throughout the disease course, excessive growth causes the immune system to attack faulty cells, which eventually culminate in autoimmunity against the prostate gland.
-This can lead to prostate enlargement due to swelling and irritation and also lower the immune system’s ability to eliminate pathogens or repair faulty cells.
+Hormonal decline and age‑related changes in immune function may weaken host defences, potentially increasing susceptibility to recurrent urinary tract infections that can extend to involve the prostate in men with BPH.
+Throughout the disease course, excessive growth causes the immune system to attack faulty cells, which may eventually culminate in autoimmunity against the prostate gland.
+This can lead to prostate enlargement due to swelling and irritation, and also lower the immune system’s ability to eliminate pathogens or repair faulty cells.

 Risk Factors